acrucetta/acrucetta.github.io/_posts/2020-06-12-Telling-a-new-story-of-Venezuela-to-the-world-add.markdown

 ---
 layout: post
 title: Telling a new story of Venezuela to the world
-date: '2020-06-12'
+date: "2020-06-12"
-category: 'article'
+category: "article"
 ---

 What first comes to your mind whenever you think about Venezuela?
 Is it a picture of a country with a communist regime, or is it lines of people as in this front-page of the New York Times.

 ![](/Users/andrescrucettanieto/Documents/GitHub/markdown-converter/posts/md_1672369357164/img/0__3xPoFR20q1KpAkIL.jpg)

 The way we tell our stories and how we perceive the world ultimately guides our experience of it.
-As storytelling creatures, we have evolved to become incredibly influenced by the stories we listen to and the many variations of [Joseph Campbell Hero’s Journey](http://www.movieoutline.com/articles/the-hero-journey-mythic-structure-of-joseph-campbell-monomyth.html) echoed throughout our lives.
+As storytelling creatures, we have evolved to become incredibly influenced by the stories we listen to and the many variations of [Joseph Campbell Hero’s Journey](https://www.movieoutline.com/articles/the-hero-journey-mythic-structure-of-joseph-campbell-monomyth.html) echoed throughout our lives.

 > “Stories constitute the single most powerful weapon in a leader’s arsenal.” — [Dr. Howard Gardner](https://www.gse.harvard.edu/faculty/howard-gardner), professor Harvard University